fnalways/terminus-docs/docs/how-to/termipass/account/index.md

 # Manage Accounts with TermiPass

 Managing Terminus Accounts is a core function of TermiPass.
 If you are new to Terminus, you can start by creating a Terminus Name.
-This guide walks you through the process.
+This guide walks you through the process, and other commonly used account operations as well.

 ## Create a Terminus Name